-For operational use, LLMs must be fed enterprise data in real time.
-Combining an AI data layer with the Model Context Protocol (MCP) is their meal ticket..
+For operational use, LLMs must be fed governed enterprise data in real time.
+Combining a trusted semantic data layer with the Model Context Protocol (MCP) is the right combo.

-While powerful LLMs – like Gemini, GPT-4o, or Claude – can reason, write, and converse, they’re basically floating in the clouds and frozen in time (on the date their training ended).
+While powerful LLMs – like Gemini, GPT-4o, or Claude – can reason, remember, and converse, they’re basically limited to generic public information, and frozen in time (on the date their training ended)

-The only way to ground them and educate them (about your customers, for example) is to integrate fresh enterprise data into their prompts.
+The only way to ground them with information about your specific business (your customers and business transactions, for example) is to safely integrate live enterprise data into the prompting process.

-This article discusses the value of an AI data layer coupled with MCP is the ideal solution for enabling contextual, grounded, and real-time operational workloads, such as generative AI use cases in customer service.
+This article discusses the value of an AI data layer coupled with MCP, and why it is the ideal solution for enabling contextual, grounded, and real-time operational workloads, such as generative AI use cases in customer service.

-But before you can prompt at scale you first need to address 4 key challenges:
+Before you can prompt at scale, however, you first need to address 4 key challenges:

 Knowing what context is needed